Meet The Team

 MOT, OTR/L

 Hi!
-My name is Elena and I am a licensed occupational therapist with a passion for pediatrics.
-I graduated from UIUC with a Bachelors of Science In Human Development and Family Studies and received my Masters in Occupational Therapy from North Central College.
-I have experience working with children of various ages and abilities, including children with sensory processing disorder, ASD, cerebral palsy, ADHD etc. I love using the DIR-Floortime approach to create meaningful interactions with each child to help them reach their fullest potential.
-I strongly believe that utilizing a child’s strengths through their main occupation of play will allow them to thrive as an individual with unique abilities.
+My name is Elena, and I am a licensed occupational therapist with a passion for supporting children and their families in their growth and development.
+I graduated from the University of Illinois at Urbana-Champaign with a Bachelor of Science in Human Development and Family Studies and earned my Master’s degree in Occupational Therapy from North Central College in Naperville, Illinois.
+I have experience working with children of various ages and abilities, including those with sensory processing disorder, autism spectrum disorder, and ADHD.
+I am currently earning my Certificate in Ayres Sensory Integration (CASI) to further my understanding of each child’s individual sensory profile and support their needs using evidence-based theories and intervention practices.
+I enjoy incorporating the DIR/Floortime approach to create meaningful interactions with each child and help them reach their fullest potential.
+I strongly believe that building on a child’s strengths through their primary occupation—play—helps them grow, develop, and thrive as individuals with unique abilities.
 I am excited to get to know you and your child throughout this journey!

 Raena